How to Make Reading Enjoyable Again: Your Guide to Finding Fun in Fiction

 I recommend 10–30 minutes, or roughly 3–5 pages of your book per day.
 The more you stick to your reading goals, you will find that eventually the habit will “click,” and you will start to genuinely look forward to it.

-Part III: The Actionable Tactics to Engage with the World on the Page
+The Actionable Tactics to Engage with the World on the Page

 Destroy the Book: Engaging Kinetically with Your Fiction